AryanParashar24/codechill/clrxjz5rq000309jo6edday6s.md

 CloudNative SecurityCon is the first Vendour-neutral practitioners-driven conference on Security where we get to know how to enable software security and teach others to do the good work in the community.

+With Cloud Native Security Con taking place soon in June 26-27 this year in 2024 which can contribute high in uplifting your carrier through Security, it's important to take a glimpse how does the CloudNative SecurityCon took place in 2023 and which contributions it produced through all the developers and folks through collaborations, talks, personnel experiences of their success, failures and learnings.

 Cloud Native SecurityCon is first event with a global community of developers and security experts to tackle issues of security together and share our own experiences of success, failures and learnings with the helps of collected information, understanding and then solving them with other practitioners in the domain.

 ![Report by /Data CNCF CloudNative SecurityCon](https://cdn.hashnode.com/res/hashnode/image/upload/v1706447869164/3ca4945d-e227-4493-ac62-237b1fe2a19e.png align="center")